nf-core/rnafusion/docs/usage.md

 First register for a free account at COSMIC at https://cancer.sanger.ac.uk/cosmic/register using your university email.
 The account is **only activated upon** clicking the link in the registration email.

-Then run the pipeline, ensuring to include in the command line your COSMIC registration email and password as well as the path to the desired reference output directory:
+Download the references as shown below including your COSMIC credentials.
+Note that this step can take up to 24 hours to complete.

 ```bash
 nextflow run nf-core/rnafusion \